stelcodes/nuzzle/README.md

 Nuzzle adds these keys to every page map:
 - `:nuzzle/url`: the path of the page from the website's root without the `index.html` part (ex `"/blog-posts/learning-clojure/"`).
 - `:nuzzle/render-content`: A function that renders the page's associated content file if `:nuzzle/content` key is present, otherwise returns `nil`.
-- `:get-config`: A function that allows you to freely reach into your site data from inside of your page rendering function.
+- `:nuzzle/get-config`: A function that allows you to freely reach into your site data from inside of your page rendering function.

 ### Adding Keys to Option Entries
 Nuzzle adds these keys to every peripheral map:
 - `:nuzzle/render-content`: Same as above.
-- `:get-config`: Same as above.
+- `:nuzzle/get-config`: Same as above.

 ### Adding Page Entries (Index Pages)
 Often people want to create index pages in static sites which serve as a page that links to other pages which share a common trait.
 For example, if you have pages like `"/blog-posts/foo"` and `"/blog-posts/bar"`, you may want a page at `"/blog-posts"` that links to `"/blog-posts/foo"` and `"/blog-posts/bar"`.
 Nuzzle calls these **subdirectory index pages**.